Mutations (in

-mutations are changes that occur in the structure or number of chromosomes.
+are changes that occur in the structure or number of chromosomes.
+They can

-They can result in significant alterations to an individual's genetic makeup.
+result in significant alterations to an individual's genetic makeup.
+There are

-There are two main types of chromosomal mutations: changes in chromosome number
+two main types of chromosomal mutations: changes in chromosome number and

-in chromosome number involve alterations to the total number of chromosomes in
+number involve alterations to the total number of chromosomes in an organism's

-an organism's cells.
-This can occur due to errors in the process of meiosis,
+cells.
+This can occur due to errors in the process of meiosis, where

-where chromosomes are supposed to separate evenly.
-Examples of changes in
+chromosomes are supposed to separate evenly.
+Examples of changes in chromosome

 Monosomy and Trisomy

-occurs when an individual has only one copy of a particular type of chromosome
+individual has only one copy of a particular type of chromosome (2n-1), while

-(2n-1), while trisomy occurs when an individual has three copies of a
+trisomy occurs when an individual has three copies of a particular type of

-particular type of chromosome (2n+1).
-Monosomy and trisomy are usually caused
+chromosome (2n+1).
+Monosomy and trisomy are usually caused by non-disjunction

-by non-disjunction during meiosis, where chromosomes fail to separate properly.
+during meiosis, where chromosomes fail to separate properly.
+Monosomy and

-Monosomy and trisomy can occur in both plants and animals.
-For example, Turner
+trisomy can occur in both plants and animals.
+For example, Turner syndrome in humans

-syndrome in humans is a monosomy of the sex chromosomes, where the individual
+is a monosomy of the sex chromosomes, where the individual inherits only a

-inherits only a single X chromosome.
-Down syndrome, which involves an extra
+single X chromosome.
+Down syndrome, which involves an extra copy of chromosome

 Polyploidy

-refers to the presence of more than two sets of chromosomes in an organism.
+presence of more than two sets of chromosomes in an organism.
+Polyploid

 flowering plants are polyploids.
 Polyploidy is commonly observed in crops such